Panoramax streetviewing

 • sudo apt install postgresql-12-postgis-3

-The database setup is standard.
-For the API, a virtual enviroment is needed for the directory where the API clone is stored (say /home/user/geovisio):
+For a Panoramax API, the database setup is standard.
+For the API, a virtual enviroment is needed for the directory where the API clone is stored (in say /home/user/geovisio):

 • cd /home/user/geovisio